How To Use PS2EXE To Convert PowerShell Scripts Into EXE Files

 ps2exe -?

 I’ll press enter.
-You can see the full syntax and that there are a huge number of parameters that are supported.
-That kind of goes back to what I showed you at the very beginning of the video with the GitHub page.
+You can see the full syntax and a huge number of parameters supported.
+That goes back to what I showed you at the beginning of the video with the GitHub page.

 Simplifying PS2EXE With win-ps2exe